Cherokee Marsh Conservation Park - North

 |Shoreline On:||Yahara River|

-Also visit Friends of Cherokee Marsh for more events and volunteer projects.
+Visit the Friends of Cherokee Marsh, to learn more including events and volunteer projects.

 Created with assistance from the Wisconsin Historical Society and the Ho-Chunk Nation, and approved by the Board of Park Commissioners in October 2019, the policy provides guidelines and procedures for managing burial mounds located in Madison Parks.
 Burial mound locations are also included in the policy.

 Conservation Park Rules

 Conservation Parks are uniquely managed to further protect native species and wildlife.
 The preservation of conservation parks includes some of the following.
 More information may be found in Madison General Ordinances 8.40.

 Bicycles and motor vehicles are restricted to entrance roads and parking lots.